Large national vs local animal charity — which suits your donation?

 Data from Charity Commission register, last updated .

 Both types do vital work.
 A national charity may run campaigns, lobbying and multiple centres.
-A local rescue typically focuses on rehoming in one region with lower marketing spend.
+A local rescue typically focuses on rehoming in one region.
+The snapshot below uses the RSPCA and Freshfields Animal Rescue as a worked example — swap in any pair on the compare tool.

 Key differences